 Established in 1920, the University of Yangon has an illustrious yet tumultuous history.
 Once among the largest universities in Southeast Asia and recognized as a premier institution of higher learning, it has endured decades of rigid external control, isolation and lack of resources.
-Today the legacy of limited capacity and freedom continues to hamper the University’s ability to contribute to meeting the needs of the Myanmar society and the on -going economic, political and social transformations in the country.
-Despite this, UY has remained unremittingly the focus of aspirations of many young people in Myanmar for a dignified future, successful careers and the opportunities for personal growth.
-The University of Yangon is now ready to claim once again a prominent role in nurturing new generations of creative, qualified and responsible citizens and professionals.
-It is called upon to deliver relevant education and research that serve the needs of national renewal and become a model of effective governance and planning in higher education.
+Today the legacy of limited capacity and freedom continues to hamper the University’s ability to contribute to meeting the needs of Myanmar’s society and the on-going economic, political and social transformations in the country.
+Despite this, UY remains the focus of aspirations of many young people in Myanmar for a dignified future, successful career and opportunities for personal growth.
+The University of Yangon is now ready to claim once again a prominent role in nurturing new generations of creative, qualified and responsible citizens and professionals: to deliver relevant education and research that serve the needs of national renewal and become a model of effective governance and planning in higher education.
 Approaching its Centennial, the University is poised to re-establish itself as Myanmar’s Flagship University and a leader in higher education in the region, utilizing the resources at home and connecting efficiently with dedicated global partners.

-Since the onset of political change in Myanmar in 2011, the University of Yangon has been at the center of the revitalization efforts in higher education in the country.
-It has been able to incrementally improve its programs, capacity and infrastructure.
-In order to shape and implement a program of ambitious and sustainable transformations, the University initiated a process of developing a Master Plan for its Revitalization in 2017, with full support from the new democratic Government of Myanmar.
+Since the onset of political change in Myanmar in 2011, the University of Yangon has been at the centre of revitalization efforts in higher education in the country.
+In order to shape and implement a programme of ambitious and sustainable transformation, the University initiated a process of developing a Master Plan for its Revitalization in 2017, with full support from the new democratic Government of Myanmar.

-Guided by the University of Yangon Revitalization Committee, and with contributions from committed domestic and international partners, the development of the Master Plan focused on the analysis and rethinking of the University’s vision, mission, foundational principles, system of governance, academic and administrative structures, in order to improve its capacity for teaching, learning, research and institutional management and quality in all areas of its operations.
-The new vision, character and shape of the University of Yangon – developed collectively by its stakeholders – envisage the introduction of autonomy as a major efficiency tool, in line with the provisions of the National Education Strategic Plan.
-For the UY’s autonomy to take root, it is necessary to revise the existing structures and policies and adopt new ones that stimulate innovation and accountability at all levels, to pave the way for effective and sustainable development and impact.
+Guided by the University of Yangon Revitalization Committee, and with contributions from committed domestic and international partners, the development of the Master Plan focused on analysing and rethinking the University’s vision, mission, foundational principles, system of governance, academic and administrative structures in order to improve its capacity for teaching, learning, research, institutional management and quality in all areas of its operations.
+The new vision, character and shape of the University of Yangon – developed collectively by its stakeholders – involves the introduction of autonomy as a major efficiency tool, in line with the provisions of the National Education Strategic Plan.
+For UY’s autonomy to take root, existing structures and policies need to be revised and new ones adopted that stimulate innovation and accountability at all levels to pave the way for effective and sustainable development and impact.

-The Plan formulates UY’s mission and development vision in a transformative and innovative way.
-The plan is feasible; it is supported by realistically timed implementation and capacity building programs.
-The Plan lays out a development vision for the period until 2030 (The Master Plan), with a subset of urgent priorities and improvements to be delivered by the University of Yangon’s centennial in 2020.
+The Plan is feasible; it is supported by realistically timed implementation and capacity building programmes.
+The Master Plan lays out a development vision for the period until 2030 with a subset of urgent priorities and improvements to be delivered by the University of Yangon’s centennial in 2020.
 (Centennial Milestones).